 During the lease term in City of Falls Church

-During lease, the rental belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental home in City of Falls Church, the tenant must allow us to go into the rental.
-Some valid reasons to go into rental property are to:
+During lease, the rental property belongs to the renter we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental in City of Falls Church, the renter must allow us to enter the rental.
+Some good reasons to come into rental home are to:

 - Show the rental to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental.
-However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in City of Falls Church.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before coming into the rental.
+However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate tenants in City of Falls Church.
 Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference